mncomputers/spec/Full documentation.md

 Example 2 (signed): `b'\x80\x00\x00\x00\x00\x00\x00\x00'` is the number -9223372036854775808.

 ## Array of X
 X repeated a couple of times.
-The size of the array should be known from the context.
+If not mentioned otherwise, the array is length prefixed by an unsigned big integer.

 ## String with charset X
 It's an array of C, where C is the character type for the encoding used.